aa1024/sphinxQ/README.md

 ----

 # sphinx[Q]
-A tool powered by `sphinx` for documenting the q code with some predifined tags generating html/wiki style documents.
+A tool powered by `Sphinx` for documenting the q code with some predefined tags generating HTML/wiki-style documents.

 ## Installation